umerx-github/blackdog-configurator-frontend/README.md

 2. Run `npm install` in the project directory.

-3. Copy the `.env.example` file and rename it to `.env`.
+3. Copy the `/.devcontainer/.env.example` file and rename it to `.env`.
 This file contains environment variables that are used by the project.
 The `.env` file is ignored by git, so you can safely store sensitive information in it.

+4. Similarly, copy the `/src/.env.local.example` file and rename it to `.env.local`.
+This file contains additional environment variables needed for local development.

 ### Running